-- 1. Review the Head of Careers, PSHE & Relationships pulled together all relevant information including relevant national and local guidance - 2.
-Senior Leadership Team consultation all members of the Senior Leadership Team were invited to look at the policy and make recommendations - 3.
-Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 4.
-Parent/stakeholder consultation parents and any interested parties were invited to attend a meeting about the policy - 5.
-Pupil consultation we investigated what exactly pupils want from their RSE via surveys and student voice focus groups - 6.
-Ratification once amendments were made, the policy was shared with governors and ratified
+- Review the RSE Lead pulled together all relevant information including relevant national and local ١. guidance - 2.
+Staff consultation - all school staff were given the opportunity to look at the policy and make recommendations - 3.
+Parent/stakeholder consultation - parents and any interested parties were invited to look at the policy and provide feedback - 4.
+Pupil consultation - we investigated what exactly pupils want from their RSE curriculum via surveys and student focus groups - 5.
+Ratification - once amendments were made, the policy was shared with governors and ratified